hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ---
-title: 'How to use trycmd to test your cmd?'
+title: 'How to use trycmd to test your Rust CLI?'
 layout: post

 categories: post